kattni/beeware-docs-tools/shared_content/style_guide.md

 * Headers and titles should have only the first word capitalized.
 * We prefer US spelling, with some liberties for programming-specific colloquialism (e.g., "apps") and verbing of nouns (e.g., "scrollable").
 * The spelling of "artefact" and "artefacts" is as shown.
-* Any reference to a product name should use the product’s preferred capitalization. (e.g., "macOS", "GTK", "pytest", "Pygame", "PyScript").
+* Any reference to a product name should use the product’s preferred capitalization. (e.g., <nospell>"macOS", "GTK", "pytest", "Pygame", "PyScript"</nospell>).
 * If a term is being used "as code", then it should be quoted as inline code, by wrapping it in single backticks, rather than being added to the dictionary.

 ## Reference Links